bollu/elide/README.md

-# elIDE: Elegant Metamodal Lean4 IDE
+# elIDE: Elegant Metamodal Lean4 Shadertoy IDE

 A [Metamodal](https://en.wikipedia.org/wiki/Metamodernism) IDE for Lean.
 As I broadly see it, there are two kinds of proof assistant editors: